Eschatologue/CM_wiki/docs/class/ranger/fey-wanderer.md

 ### Level 11: Fey Reinforcement

 You can cast ***Summon Fey*** without a MAterial component.
-You can also cast it once without a spell slot, and you regain the ability to cast it in this way when you finish a Long Rest.
+You can also cast it once without a spell slot, and you regain the ability to cast it in this way when you finish a **:rest-long: Long Rest**.

 Whenever you start casting the spell, you can modify it so that it doesn't require Concentration.
 If you do so, the spell;s duration becomes 1 minute for that casting.

 ### Level 15: Misty Wanderer

 You can cast [:spell-lv2: Misty Step] without expending a spell slot.
-You can do so a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.
+You can do so a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 In addition, whenever you cast [:spell-lv2: Misty Step], you can bring along one willing creature you can see within 5 feet of you.
 That creature teleports to an unoccupied space of your choice within 5 feet of your destination space.